Suzanna-Linn/slua/docs/beta.md

 These are the functions in the library:

+- *handler* = **llevents.on**(*name*, *handler*) : adds an event handler.
+  - name : the name of the event.
+  - handler : the function that runs when the event happens.
+  - returns the same function that we have passed in, so we can use it later to remove it.
+    - We can add several functions to the same event, they will be called in the same order in which we add them.
+    - If we add the same function again, it will be called twice (or as many times as we add it) when the event triggers.
+    - All the functions are called when the event triggers, we can't stop the calling sequence when we have processed the event.
+    - To remove the handler we will need the returned function if we have passed an anonymous function.

 - *newHandler* = **llevents.once**(*name*, *handler*) : adds a one-time event handler.
   - name : the name of the event.
   - handler : our function to handle the event.
   - returns a new function that we can use to remove the handler.
     - The function runs only once and is automatically removed from the event afterward.
     - Our function passed as handler is internally wrapped in another function and we get this new one as return.
     - To remove the handler we will always need the returned function.

 - *found* = **llevents.off**(*name*, *handler*) : removes an event handler.
   - name : the name of the event.
   - handler : the function we want to stop handling the event.
   - returns true if the function was removed, false otherwise.
     - If we have added the same function twice or more, only the last one added will be removed.

 - *eventsTable* = **llevents.eventNames**() : returns which events are active.
   - returns a table with all the event names that currently have functions handling them.
     - It's useful for debugging and to remove all the events (used together with llevents.listeners().

 - *handlersTable* = **llevents.listeners**(*name*) : returns which handlers are attached to an event.
   - name : the name of the event.
   - returns a table with the functions currenty handling the event.
     -  It's useful for debugging and to remove all the functions handling an event.

 We have an alternative syntax (called convenient assignment syntax) to make the change easier: